TRINITY EPISCOPAL CHURCH

 At the annual picnic in 1988, the parish joyfully marked the passage of time by burning the church mortgage.
 Later that year, a new roof was put on the church building.
 The growth continued within the Church as a beautiful Columbarium was installed in the chapel, which was appropriately, renamed The Chapel of the Resurrection.

-With the retirement of Rev. Mantell on Jan.
-1, 2009, the Trinity family is about to begin a new transition.
 We look to the future with guidance from the Holy Spirit for direction that we may continue to be a community of faithful followers of Jesus Christ and a welcome place for all the community.
+New parishioners continue to arrive and longtime parishioners, as they move through the seasons of their lives, continue to appreciate the gift of Trinity.